January 3, 2018

 The Colonial design door hardware.

-This Verona was built in 1925 by Arthur W. Marshall, a developer.
-Marshall took out a mortgage from Sears Roebuck for $9200.
+This Verona was built in 1925 by developer Arthur W. Marshall, who took out a $9,200 mortgage from Sears Roebuck.

-According to Jean, the Verona was purchased by an individual who hopes to restore the house rather than tear it down.
+According to Jean Cooper, the house has been purchased by someone who intends to restore it rather than tear it down.
 It's a relief to hear that the buyer will honor the house's heritage.
+With care, this house could once again reflect the gracious design Sears promised a century ago.

 1 comment: